drbild/c2dm4j/README.md

 C2DM service, blocking while the communication is performed.
 The application code is then responsible for responding to errors (e.g., waiting and retrying if the device quota was exceeded).
 Most users will want the asynchronous flow instead.
-An applications thread submits a message to a queue and background worker threads deliver the messages to C2DM.
-Application threads can access the C2DM responses via standard Java `Future`s.
+An application thread submits a message to a queue, from which background worker threads deliver messages to C2DM.
+If desired, the application thread can access the C2DM response via a standard Java `Future`.
+"Handlers" can be registered with the asynchronous framework to automatically respond to certain responses or errors.

 Additional documentation may be found on the
 [C2DM4j website](http://drbild.github.com/c2dm4j/).

 #### Authentication Token Provider
-C2DM uses the Google ClientLogin API for authentication.
+C2DM uses the [Google ClientLogin API](http://code.google.com/apis/accounts/docs/AuthForInstalledApps.html) for authentication.
 An authentication token obtained from Google must be attached to each request.
 Google may change the token at any time by attaching a new token to a response.
 C2DM4j obtains and persists tokens via an `AuthTokenProvider` .
-The default provider is `FileAuthTokenProvider` which stores the authentication token in a UTF8-encoded file.
+The default provider is `FileAuthTokenProvider`, which stores the authentication token in a UTF8-encoded file.

-Initialize a token file by saving the initial authentication token obtained from Google (see the C2DM website for instructions) into it.
-Then obtain an instance of `AuthTokenProvider`:
+Initialize a token file by saving the initial authentication token obtained from Google into a file.
+Then create an instance of `AuthTokenProvider`:

         String authTokenFilename = "/var/myservice/authtoken.dat";
         AuthTokenProvider provider = new FileAuthTokenProvider(authTokenFilename);